nmdp-bioinformatics/pipeline/README.md

 ngs-validation-report
 ========
 This tool takes in the output of the NGS pipeline and produces a html report of the results.
+This will not work from a windows machine.

 Using ngs-validation-report
 ========